ncoudray/HPL-prediction-of-response-to-ICI-in-Melanoma/case_study/README.md

 # Case study

 Using a subset of the TCGA cohort, we illustrate here how you can potentially use the trained network on your own dataset and reproduce the results obtained in the manuscript.
 All examples are given as if runs are submitted on a slurm cluster.
+Before submitting any script, edit it to adjust the inputs and paths to match those on your system.

 ## Required packages and installation
 As mentioned esrlier, to run the code you need to install [DeepPATH](https://github.com/ncoudray/DeepPATH) and [HPL](https://github.com/AdalbertoCq/Histomorphological-Phenotype-Learning).
 For simplicity, the required libraries have been copied here but please refer to the original github pages for installations and associated environments.